ibi/wf-extension-tutorial/README.md

 The data structure that feeds into the **JS Viz** needs to be assessed as it will determine the data definition of the wrapper.
 For more information on the WF Extension Data Interface see this link [https://github.com/ibi/wf-extensions-chart/wiki/Extension-Data-Interface].

-In summary, data from WebFOCUS is going to be provided in a flat JSON data structure.
+In summary, data from WebFOCUS® is going to be provided in a flat JSON data structure.
 The structure of the JSON data structure is defined by the dataBuckets object in the properties.json file.

 Looking at the bar chart example, the data needs to be an array of these type of objects: